 Indian Rupee Opens Weak Against The U.S. Dollar

-The Indian rupee opened weak against the U.S dollar on Thursday as the minutes of Fed's latest meeting showed policymakers maintained their hawkish stance on interest rate.
-The local currency weakened about 15 paise to open at Rs 82.37 against the U.S dollar on Thursday.
-It closed closed at Rs 82.22 on Wednesday, according to the Bloomberg data."Rupee is likely to depreciate today amid strong dollar as the hawkish FOMC minutes reinf...
+The Indian rupee opened weak against the U.S. dollar on expectation of another rate hike following a resilient labour market in the world's largest economy.
+The local currency depreciated 14 paise to open at 82.64 against the U.S. dollar on Friday.The domestic unit closed at 82.50 against the greenback on Thursday.The dollar index fell slightly on Thursday despite data indicating a resilient labour market in the U.S., bolstering argu...

-The Indian rupee opened weak against the U.S dollar on Thursday as the minutes of Fed's latest meeting showed policymakers maintained their hawkish stance on interest rate.
+The Indian rupee opened weak against the U.S. dollar on expectation of another rate hike following a resilient labour market in the world's largest economy.

-The local currency weakened about 15 paise to open at Rs 82.37 against the U.S dollar on Thursday.
-It closed closed at Rs 82.22 on Wednesday, according to the Bloomberg data.
+The local currency depreciated 14 paise to open at 82.64 against the U.S. dollar on Friday.

-"Rupee is likely to depreciate today amid strong dollar as the hawkish FOMC minutes reinforced the market expectations of another interest rate hike at the July meeting," ICICI Direct said in a pre-market note.

-"There is room for upside till Rs 82.48, which may be pursued, as long as dips do not stretch past Rs 82.2," Anand James, chief market strategist at Geojit Financial Services said.

 ADVERTISEMENT